-- the sale, purchase, lease or rental of any property or other asset;
+- the sale, purchase, lease, or rental of any property or other asset;

-- employment, or rendition of services, personal or otherwise;
+- employment or rendition of services, personal or otherwise;

 - the award of any grant, contract, or subcontract;

-Violations of the Executive Committee's Code of Ethics policy will be addressed by the Academic Senate President, who will first discuss the violation with the Executive Committee member to reach a resolution.
-If a resolution is not achieved and further action is deemed necessary, the President may appoint an ad hoc committee to examine the matter and recommend further course of action to the Executive Committee.
-In situations where the violation concerns the Academic Senate President or Academic Senate Vice President, the responsibility for investigation and resolution will pass to the highest ranking officer of the Academic Senate not considered part of the complaint.
+All Executive Committee members are expected to maintain the highest standards of conduct and ethical behavior and to adhere to the Executive Committee Code of Ethics.
+The ASCCC President and the Executive Committee will be prepared to investigate the factual basis behind any charge or complaint of conduct that is not in keeping with the Executive Committee Code of Ethics.
+Violations of the Executive Committee's Code of Ethics policy will be addressed by the ASCCC President, who will first discuss the violation with the Executive Committee member to reach a resolution.
+If a resolution is not achieved and further action is deemed necessary, the president may appoint an ad hoc committee to examine the matter and recommend a further course of action to the Executive Committee.
+In situations where the violation concerns the ASCCC President or ASCCC Vice President, the responsibility for investigation and resolution will pass to the highest-ranking officer of the ASCCC not considered part of the complaint.